 For all sediment testing programs, it is important that the testing personnel have experience with full-scale sediment handling and restoration.
 Experienced personnel will recognize the problems that occur during testing and will be able to adjust the testing program to obtain useful results.
 Tests performed by personnel that have no sediment restoration or commercial dredging experience often result in unusable information.

-HHS personnel are experienced in the application of dredging to sediment restoration and have performed or managed the following testing:
+Hard Hat personnel are experienced in the application of dredging to sediment restoration and have performed or managed the following testing:

 - Water content

 Preparation of Dredging Permits